 Every team is focused on building its reach on social by posting engaging content.
-But many teams might be missing a larger audience.
-It has nothing to do with content.
+But several teams might be missing a larger audience for reasons beyond content.

-Put yourself in the place of a recruit or fan who doesn’t know your team’s handle.
-Now use the most logical term for your team to search Twitter’s notoriously fickle search.
+Put yourself in the place of recruits, fans or media interested in following your team account but they don’t know your handle.
+Now, use the most logical term for your team in Twitter’s notoriously fickle search.